 What did the Romans ever do for us?

 Not much, to be honest.
 In the 1st century AD, Roman governor Julius Agricola crossed the ford at Ellon with legions intent on subduing the Northern tribes.
-The tribes in the low lying and fertile parts of the north eastern coast formed part of a group known to the Romans as the Taexali (thanks to a single mention by historian Ptolemy, who accompanied Agricola).
-Little is known about this group of tribes, except that the people lived in small, undefended farms and hamlets and made religious offerings of fine metal objects, a practice which differentiated them from the neighbouring Caledonii and Venconi.
+The tribes in the low lying and fertile parts of the north eastern coast formed part of a group known to the Romans as the Taexali (thanks to a single mention by historian and geographer Ptolemy, who accompanied Agricola).
+Little is known about this group of tribes.
+The people lived in small, undefended farms and hamlets and made religious offerings of fine metal objects, a practice which differentiated them from the neighbouring Caledonii and Venconi.
 Taexali settlements and rituals differed greatly from those of the Highlands and Islands.
 Potential conquerors had a major problem in the North East in such times: there was no one in overall charge who could surrender.
-Population was sparse, the closest thing they could find to a king was a local chieftain or head of a successful family, and guerrilla warfare was the order of the day.
+Population was sparse, the closest thing they could find to a king was a local chieftain or head of a successful family, and small-scale guerrilla warfare was the order of the day.
 The Taexali didn't do pitched battles.
-A large army could march for weeks, meet very little opposition, lose a lot of scouts and advance parties in the process and not control anything by the end of it.
+A large army could march for weeks, meet very little opposition, lose some scouts and advance parties in the process and not control anything worthwhile by the end of it.

-In the early 3rd century, Agricola was probably followed by troops under Emperor Septimius Severus, Rome’s first African emperor.
-You’ll come across a lot of “probably” and “possibly” in any histories of the region before the 9th century AD, but we know that Severus and his dangerous heir, Caracalla, made it from the Tay to the Moray Firth by sticking to a coastal route.
-There is little evidence of interaction with the Romans and the dying Emperor decided to call it a day, claiming victory over a handful of chieftains and heading home.
+In the early 3rd century, Agricola was probably followed by the Libyan-born Emperor Septimius Severus at the head of around 40,000 troops.
+You’ll come across a lot of “probably” and “possibly” in any histories of the region before the 9th century AD but we know that Severus and his dangerous heir, Caracalla, made it from the Tay to the Moray Firth by sticking to a coastal route.
+There is little evidence of interaction with the Romans and the ailing Emperor decided to call it a day, claiming victory over a handful of chieftains and heading to York to die.

-The Picts were most likely a mix of the indigenous tribes that resisted the Romans (like the Taexali and the Caledonii) and Scandinavian colonists.
+The Picts were most likely a mix of the indigenous tribes that resisted the Romans - like the Taexali and Caledonii - and Scandinavian colonists.
 Their kings ruled from the 3rd century AD until the 9th century, by which time their histories and legal rulings were written down in language that modern scholars understand.
-The Pictish settlement at Ellon expanded to become the administrative and judicial centre of Buchan.
+And the Pictish settlement at Ellon expanded to become the administrative and judicial centre of Buchan.